 This is actually a quite complex process.
 Each slide of the PowerPoint needs to be saved as an image first.
 From the ‘Save As ’ drop-down menu select ‘JPEG File Interchange Format.

 Then click Save.
 Your slides will be saved in a new folder as JPG images.

 In a new Movie Maker project, then, add the images into the ‘Storyboard’, using the ‘Import Images’ option in the Movie Task view.

-We talked about three ways of how to convert PowerPoint into video.
-Certainly it is difficult to recommend a single program as the best option for all.
-Using certain programs can achieve better output files than another under different setups.
+We talked about three ways of how to convert PowerPoint into a video.
+Certainly, it is difficult to recommend a single program as the best option for all.
+Using certain programs can achieve better output files than others under different setups.

 If you found this article useful, we love to see your comment below.
-If you have any questions about converting your PowerPoint presentation into video, feel free to ask.
-May be you are aware of better options and love to share.
+If you have any questions about converting your PowerPoint presentation into a video, feel free to ask.
+Maybe you are aware of better options and love to share.
 Feel free to post all of them below.
-Finally, don’t forget to share this helpful information with your friends on Facebook, Twitter and Google+.
+Finally, don’t forget to share this helpful information with your friends on Facebook, Twitter, and Google+.